 - To make white fondant shamrocks, see detailed directions below.

-Supplies for making green chocolate peanut butter cups:
+Ingredients for making my green chocolate peanut butter cups recipe

 - Dark green candy melts